 Roads and driving standards are in a poor state and traffic congestion is a daily frustration.
 Nevertheless, major road reconstruction is underway.
 While Luanda has basic public transport, most expats have a car and driver provided by their company.

-Despite the many drawbacks of living in this African city, expats moving to Luanda are likely to have a richly rewarding experience, both culturally and financially.
+While there are undeniable drawbacks of living in this African city, expats moving to Luanda with an open mind are likely to have a richly rewarding experience, both culturally and financially.

 Expat Health Insurance